Counter Terrorism News Check

 recommendations next week, which deals mostly with creating the

-national intelligence director and a national counterterrorism center.
+national intelligence director and a national counterterrorism

 Senators expect to address other commission recommendations